Marti Frederiksen: With other artists

 Frederiksen has worked with numerous acts, co-writing and/or performing on albums such as the Almost Famous soundtrack (as the singer of the fictional band Stillwater), Def Leppard's X and co-wrote the song "I Should Have Told You" on Fuel's 2007 release Angels & Devils.
 He also co-wrote Buckcherry's hit single "Sorry" and co-wrote all 13 songs on Mötley Crüe's 2008 release Saints of Los Angeles.
 He has also written or co-written songs for Mick Jagger, Ozzy Osbourne, Brother Cane, Outlaw Blood, Motherland (which was the Jason Bonham Band with Marti replacing Daniel MacMaster), Jonny Lang, Deborah Bonham, Hannah Montana (as Miley Cyrus), Scorpions, Kenny Wayne Shepherd, the late Jeff Healey, Meat Loaf, Bo Bice, Richie Sambora, James Durbin, Jesse McCartney, Ace Frehley, Sheryl Crow, Cinder Road, Suzie McNeil, Default and Black Lab.
 He co-wrote Gavin Rossdale's hit single, "Love Remains the Same" *(for which he won a 2010 BMI Pop Award in the US and London.)
 He produced and co-wrote all songs on Foreigner's 2009 release, Can't Slow Down.
 Marti wrote and produced Vince Neil's single and title track of his album, Tattoos and Tequila.
 Frederiksen also co-wrote the song "Walk Away" from Black Veil Brides' fourth album.

 In 2010, two singles he co-wrote were released by Carrie Underwood on her Play On album, "Undo It" (#1 on Country) and "Mama's Song."
 Both songs were written with Carrie Underwood, Kara DioGuardi, and Luke Laird.
 He co-wrote two songs on Daughtry's album Break the Spell, including the single "Crawling Back to You".

 Frederiksen provided the lead singing vocals for Jason Lee on the movie Almost Famous.

 Frederiksen is also an accomplished recording producer, mixer, and engineer.
 He mixed Aerosmith's and Metallica's Guitar Hero Editions.
 He also produced Faith Hill's hit song "Cry," for which she won a "Best Vocal Performance" Grammy.
 In 2010 he produced a tribute album featuring Western artists, Siam Shade Tribute, for Japanese rock band Siam Shade.

 In 2014, he formed the band Loving Mary with Rebecca Lynn Howard, Suzie McNeil and Elisha Hoffman.

+Frederiksen continued working as a songwriter, musician and producer, contributing songwriting and production work to recordings by artists including Daughtry, Buckcherry, The Struts, DOROTHY and Foreigner.

+In 2025, Frederiksen produced the seventh studio album of Australian country-rock artist Jayne Denham recorded across three sessions in Nashville, Tennessee.
+Singles released throughout 2026 include "Hillbilly Halo", "Preacher's Son", and "Angel of Mercy", ahead of a scheduled January 2027 release.